mcruz90/842-irsystem/README.md

 > python invert.py 'cacm.tar' stemOff
 ```

-Two output files, <terms_dict.json> and <postings_dict.json> will be created.
+Two output files, <code>< terms_dict.json ></code> and <code>< postings_dict.json ></code> will be created.
 The inverted index is organized alphabetically by term.
 The index of the term in terms_dict.json corresponds to the index of its postings in postings_dict.json.

 search.py